 Experienced Life Long Learners:

-CFP® professionals are required to complete 3 years of experience related to delivering financial planning services to clients and hold a bachelors degree prior to earning the right to be a CFP®.
-This real-life experience means that CFP® professionals have practical financial planning knowledge and can truly help you create a realistic financial plan that fits your individual needs.
+CFP ® professionals are required to complete 3 years of experience related to delivering financial planning services to clients.
+They also must have a bachelors degree prior to earning the right to be a CFP ®.
+This real-life experience means that CFP ® professionals have practical financial planning knowledge.
+They can truly help you create a realistic financial plan that fits your individual needs.

-Still not enough reasons to hire a CFP ®?
-We’d love to answer any other questions on what it means to have a CFP® working for you, feel free to contact us.
+Need more reasons to hire a CFP ®?
+We’d love to answer any other questions on what it means to have a CFP ® working for you, feel free to contact us.